Uncategorized

 Safety and dignity in Malawi’s maternity wards remain a tall order.
 At many public health facilities, mothers and newborns are welcomed not by clean water and safe toilets, but by blocked systems, dry taps, and prolonged stock-outs of basic supplies.
 The result is predictable yet preventable: women giving birth in unsafe conditions, frontline healthcare workers struggling without gloves or soap, and communities quietly accepting that broken systems cannot be fixed.

-To break this cycle, White Ribbon Alliance for Safe Motherhood Malawi (WRASM) and WaterAid Malawi (WAMA), in a landmark partnership, have joined forces to spearhead the Women’s Health Campaign in Malawi.
-The campaign aims to empower women and frontline healthcare workers to voice their rights to clean, safe, and dignified healthcare environments.
+To break this cycle, White Ribbon Alliance for Safe Motherhood Malawi (WRASM) and WaterAid Malawi (WAMA) have joined forces to spearhead the Women’s Health Campaign.
+The campaign aims to empower women and frontline healthcare workers to exercise their rights to clean, safe, and dignified healthcare environments.
 At its core, it seeks to shift the conversation from “needs” to “entitlements,” placing women’s voices and lived experiences at the center of solutions.

-The partnership started the journey, on 5 February, 2025, by convening a high-level consultative meeting, bringing together officials from the Ministry of Health and the Ministry of Water and Sanitation.
+The partners started the journey by convening a high-level consultative meeting, bringing together officials from the Ministry of Health and the Ministry of Water and Sanitation.
 The session drew experts from reproductive health, nursing and midwifery, community services, and policy planning to shape the Women’s Health Campaign.

 Speaking during the meeting, Deputy Director of Nursing and Midwifery Services, Emily Gama, described the campaign as a “game changer,” noting its potential to spotlight the challenges women and healthcare workers face in public health facilities and to make maternal and child health a national priority.

-The campaign rolled, soon after the productive meeting, with listening sessions between February and March 2025, reaching 25 public healthcare facilities in Chitipa, Kasungu, Ntchisi, Mangochi, and Balaka.
-Over 820 women maternity facility users and frontline health workers including Nurses and Midwives, Hospital Attendants, Disease Control and Surveillance Assistants and Facility In-Charges.
-Using the approach “Ask, Listen and Act” three questions were asked and listened to: what is the current status of WASH at your facility, how does it affect you, and what can be done to improve it?
-The “Listened Voices” revealed sobering realities.
+The campaign rolled, soon after the productive meeting, with listening sessions between February and March 2025, reaching 25 facilities in Chitipa, Kasungu, Ntchisi, Mangochi, and Balaka.
+Over 820 women maternity facility users and health workers; Nurses and Midwives, Hospital Attendants, Disease Control and Surveillance Assistants and Facility In-Charges, responded to three questions: what is the current status of WASH at your facility, how does it affect you, and what can be done to improve it?
+The answers revealed sobering realities.

 Demand by Hospital Attendant during the listening sessions